mbarkhau/sbk/READMEv2.md

  - Use a pen with archival ink.
 Ideally, such ink is inert, dries quickly and does not smear.
  - Use [acid-free paper][href_wiki_acid_free_paper].
  - Use a [pouch laminator][href_wiki_puche_laminator] to create protective seal against the elements.
- - Use a number punch set to stamp the share data onto an aluminium plate.
-Such a plate is safe from rust and if kept at ground level, should survive a house fire.
+ - Use a number punch set to [punch the share data onto a metal plate][href_yt_metal_stamp].
+Such a plate can survive a house fire much better than paper.
+Even with the better heat resistance, it is best to store such plates as close to the ground as possible, where the heat from a fire is much lower.
+ - Use a hole punch in a to mark the share data into a metal plate.
+This is can be slightly harder to read but it is easier to punch a hole in metal than to stamp a pattern, so you can use metals that are harder and more resistant to high temperatures.
- - Use products from [billfodl](https://billfodl.com/] or [cryptosteel](https://cryptosteel.com) which can survive hotter fires (no affiliation).
+ - Use [various metal seed storage products][href_loppnet_metal_seed_storage], which can survive hotter fires (no affiliation).

-The first item may be confusing to you.
-Couldn't the whole issue of readable handwriting be sidestepped by simply printing the shares?
-Wouldn't printing the shares also be much more convinient?
-If you still trust printer manufactururs to create products that perform even the most rudimentary of their advertised functions, namely creating faithful physical copies, then you may find it enlightning to review [some of the work](https://www.youtube.com/watch?v=c0O6UXrOZJo) of [David Kriesel's][href_dkriesel_xerox_fail].
-If printer manufacturers cannot even do this job right, how much confidence should we place in their ability to create devices that cannot be exploited while being connected to a network.

-Suffice it to say, I reccomend you do not trust your printer farther than you can throw it.
-SBK provides templates in [A4 format][href_sbk_template_a4] and [US-Letter format][href_sbk_template_us_letter] for you to print, but these do not contain any secret information and are only to make it easier for you to create shares.
-You will have to manually write down all of the data for your `salt` and `shares`.

 [href_wiki_acid_free_paper]: https://en.wikipedia.org/wiki/Acid-free_paper

 [href_wiki_puche_laminator]: https://en.wikipedia.org/wiki/Pouch_laminator

-[href_dkriesel_xerox_fail]: http://www.dkriesel.com/en/blog/2013/0802_xerox-workcentres_are_switching_written_numbers_when_scanning

-[href_sbk_template_a4]: https://mbarkhau.keybase.pub/sbk/template_a4.pdf

-[href_sbk_template_us_letter]: https://mbarkhau.keybase.pub/sbk/template_us_letter.pdf
+[href_yt_metal_stamp]: https://www.youtube.com/watch?v=TrB62cPPNxc

+[href_loppnet_metal_seed_storage]: https://blog.lopp.net/metal-bitcoin-seed-storage-stress-test-round-iii/

 ### Mnemonic for Memory

 From personal experience I know that it is possible to remember phone numbers, mathematical constants, poems or an old ICQ number even after multiple decades.
 In light of this, a `brainkey` can be a reasonable choice to generate a wallet, provided you are diligent and regularly practice recall of the `brainkey`, so you build up a habit.

-SBK uses a mnemonic encoding that is designed to help with memorization of the `brainkey`, but the same encoding is also used for `shares` and the `salt`.
+SBK uses a mnemonic encoding that is designed to help with memorization of the `brainkey`.
 The format is designed with the following in mind:

  - Human memory can remember concrete objects, people and places more easily than abstract words.
  - Human memory fills in gaps (often incorrectly) so ambiguous words must be avoided.